Infowars: Founding

+2010s

-During the 2016 presidential election, the website was promoted by bots connected to the Russian government.
+During the 2016 U.S. presidential election, the website was promoted by bots connected to the Russian government.
 A 2017 study by the Berkman Klein Center for Internet & Society at Harvard University found that Infowars was the 13th most shared source by supporters of Donald Trump on Twitter during the election.

 In 2016, Paul Joseph Watson was hired as editor-at-large.
 In February 2017, political commentator Jerome Corsi was hired as Washington bureau chief, after Infowars was granted a White House day pass.
 In June 2018, Corsi's connection to Infowars ended; he received six months of severance payments.
 In May 2017, Mike Cernovich joined the Infowars team as a scheduled guest host for The Alex Jones Show, with CNN reporting the "elevation to Infowars host represents the meteoric rise in his profile".
 On July 6, 2017, alongside Paul Joseph Watson, Jones began hosting a contest to create the best "CNN Meme", for which the winner would receive $20,000.
-They were responding to CNN reporting on a Reddit user who had created a pro-Trump, anti-CNN meme.
+They were responding to CNN reporting on a Reddit user who had created a pro-Trump and anti-CNN meme.

-In June 2017, it was announced that Roger Stone, a former campaign advisor for Donald Trump, would be hosting his own Infowars show "five nights a week", with an extra studio being built to accommodate his show.
+In June 2017, it was announced that Roger Stone, a former campaign advisor for Trump, would be hosting his own Infowars show "five nights a week", with an extra studio being built to accommodate his show.
 In March 2018, a number of major brands in the U.S. suspended their ads from Infowarss YouTube channels, after CNN notified them that their ads were running adjacent to Infowars content.
 In July 2018, YouTube removed four of Infowarss uploaded videos that violated its policy against hate speech and suspended posts for 90 days.
 Facebook also banned Jones after it determined four videos on his pages violated its community standards in July 2018.
-In August 2018, YouTube, Apple and Facebook removed content from Jones and Infowars, citing their policies against hate speech and harassment.
+In August 2018, YouTube, Apple, and Facebook removed content from Jones and Infowars, citing their policies against hate speech and harassment.

 In an October 2018 Simmons Research survey of 38 news organizations, Infowars was ranked the second least trusted news organization by Americans, with The Daily Caller being lower-ranked.
 On March 12, 2020, Attorney General of New York Letitia James issued a cease and desist letter to Jones concerning Infowarss sale of unapproved products that the website falsely asserted to be government-approved treatments for coronavirus disease 2019 (COVID-19).
 On April 9, the FDA ordered Infowars to discontinue the sale of a number of products marketed as remedies for COVID-19 in violation of the Federal Food, Drug, and Cosmetic Act, including toothpaste, liquids, and gels containing colloidal silver.